vovyl/My-Wallet-V3-Android/README.md

 All code must be tested if possible, and must pass CI.
 Therefore it must introduce no new Lint errors, and must pass Ktlint.
 Before committing any new Kotlin code I could recommend formatting your files in Android Studio with `CMD + ALT + L` and running `./gradlew ktlint` locally.
 You can if you so wish run `./gradlew ktlintFormat` which will fix any style violations.
+Be aware that this may need to be run twice to apply all fixes as of 0.20.

 ## Tests